StreptanthusDimensions/Plant_Counter/README.md

 ### Usage

 1. Open an image
 2. Start the plugin.
-From the plugins menu: `Analyze > Plant Counter > Plant Counter`
+From the menu bar: `Plugins > Analyze > Plant Counter > Plant Counter`
 3. Click `Initialize`
 4. Select the category
 5. Make sure that the rectangle tools is selected from the Fiji toolbar